WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The control layer needs an API to find out what the capabilities of the device are, and then a way to set up sending and receiving stream.
 All media flow are only in one direction.
-The controll is broken into controll of connectivity and transports, and controll of media streams.
+The control is broken into control of connectivity and transports, and control of media streams.

 ## Media Capabilities API